In this article, we’ll outline some real estate photography marketing tips to get you going.

 - Track how people use your photos using Pixsy.com and ask them to credit you.

-8. Local Working Directories
+8. Check Local Directories to Study Your Competition

-A good directory is client-oriented, and potential customers go there to find a photographer.
+A good directory is client-oriented, and potential customers go there to find a real estate photographer.
 A good example is Houzz.com, which has local subsites all over the world.

 Study your competition there, learn their ranking rules and try to make it to the top.

 Read their terms and FAQs and start from there.
 Don’t hesitate to contact support and ask questions.
-Business is business after all.
+Business is business, after all.

-It is essential to make it right and to have a pro outlook instead of being another spammer.
+Cold calls are evil.
+We all hate telemarketers that keep calling.
+It is essential to make it right and to have a pro photographer feel instead of being another spammer.

-- Be really picky!
+- Be picky!
 Go to your local real estate listings website and try to find agents who have at least a dozen listings per year.

-- Try to find agents, who have their current listing for at least a month.
+- Try to find agents who have their current listing for at least a month.